 10580 Cumberland Road, Fishers

-Cumberland Park is home to a scenic and wooden multi-use trail that follows the Mud Creek.
-The half mile trail offers plenty of creek stomping and wooded views, as well as opportunities for biking and running.
-If you’re looking for some distance, check out the Cumberland Park Loop.
-This nearly five mile trail runs from the Cheeney Creek to Cumberland Park.
+The 40-acre Cumberland Park is home to a scenic and wooden multi-use trail that follows the Mud Creek.
+The 4.2-mile trail offers plenty of creek stomping and wooded views, as well as opportunities for biking and running.
+The Cumberland Park Loop runs from Cheeney Creek to Cumberland Park.

 Cyntheanne Park Loop

-Within Cyntheanne Park, there are four multi-purpose fields, a playground, a community garden, and even Pickle Bar Courts!
-But the wide paved trail surrounding the park is great for walking, biking, and for stroller rides.
+Within Cyntheanne Park, there are four multi-purpose fields, a playground, a community garden, and even pickleball Courts!
+The wide, paved trail surrounding the park is great for walking, biking, and for stroller rides.
 The loop is just under a mile, mostly uncovered, and winds around the sports fields.
 While it’s in a park setting, note the “trail” is a multi-use path, so not a lot of walking through nature.

 Fall Creek Trail

 The Fall Creek Trail in Fishers is a quiet and moderate trail that runs along Fall Creek Road from 96th Street to Geist Reservoir.
 There are benches for you to stop and watch the boats or the ducks along the way, however, there are no public access points to Geist Reservoir.
 It should also be noted this is not a stroller-friendly trail.
 But, if you’re looking for creek stomping, it’s easy to follow some of the small “off-path” trails and explore the nature surrounding Fall Creek and Geist.
 The Fall Creek Trail runs parallel to portions of the Geist Loop and is just over 5 miles.